ssalice9/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/form/forms.md

 A **form** is a group of elements used to collect information from a user in a variety of contexts including in a modal, in a wizard, or on a page.
 Use cases for forms include tasks reliant on user-inputted information for completion like logging in, registering, configuring settings, or completing surveys.

-Use forms to accomplish tasks reliant on user-inputted information like logging in, registering for accounts or services, configuring settings, or completing surveys.

 ## Elements